davidhmartin/flux-jigsaw/README.md

 ## Current Status

 This is a work in progress.
-Here is a partial todo list:

-### Make it look nice

-Current css styles are a placeholder

-### Clean up implementation

-The implementation is not as clean as I would like, particularly in the Flux Store.
-Considering updating the implementation to use Fluxxor.

-### Features

-* An action to export the SVG document.
-* Actions to export to other image formats
-* Actions to jigsawify imported images, although this might be made into a separate app.
+Still to-do: css styles, some implementation cleanup, additional features such as image export.

 ## Running the project